Matson named Minnesota American Legion Law Officer of the Year - Albert Lea Tribune

 REDWOOD FALLS — The American Legion Department of Minnesota’s Law and Order Committee has named Waseca Officer Arik Matson as 2021 Law Officer of the Year.

-Matson received the honor Friday at the Department Convention at Jackpot Junction, Casino, east of Redwood Falls, according to a press release.
+Matson received the honor Friday at the Department Convention at Jackpot Junction Casino, east of Redwood Falls, according to a press release.

 “Although I am here as an individual talking, this took a team effort,” Matson said.
 “Every day I am trying to get better and back to the way life was.”